mark moore, earthling

 To Mark’s eternal delight (and, frankly, more than a little spiritually star-struck shock), His Holiness was enthusiastically supportive, offering penetratingly insightful reflections, illuminating a clear path forward, and offering help.
 In a flash, the impossible seemed inevitable.
 Mark and his friends then launched their first humble project in 1997, a hub for community activity in the Dalai Lama’s exile hometown of Dharamshala, India, which served as the first stepping stone toward the realization of this dream.

-In 2021, Mark planted the next seed of the long-held dream by initiating two related projects in the US: Windhorse Village, an intentional community in Colorado envisioned as providing a supportive environment for sustainable, contemplative and compassionate living; and a nonprofit educational center based there, the Earthville Institute, which brings the holistic, contemplative programmes for human and planetary flourishing developed at Dharmalaya Institute back to the US, full circle.
+In 2021, Mark planted the next seed of the long-held dream by initiating two related projects in the US: Windhorse Village, an intentional community in Colorado envisioned as providing a supportive environment for sustainable, contemplative and compassionate living; and a nonprofit educational center based there, the Earthville Institute, which brings the holistic, contemplative programs for human and planetary flourishing developed at Dharmalaya Institute back to the US, full circle.